 Despite being considered as a critical and strategic material, cobalt is considered one of the most potential replacements for PGMs for both HER and ORR [25-29].
-Therefore, the application of LIBs recycled cobalt for HER and ORR can open an innovative window within the core of the circular economy closing the circle by reusing waste into a valuable electrochemical production and conversion system.
+Therefore, the application of LIBs recycled cobalt for HER and ORR can open an innovative window within the core of the circular economy closing the circle by actually reusing waste into a valuable electrochemical production and conversion system.
 Recently, considerable scientific interest in the waste-derived HER and ORR electrocatalysts has been witnessed where waste plastics and biomass have been deployed to fabricate advanced electrocatalysts [30-38].
 A similar approach can be introduced for spent batteries considering them the cheaper source of cobalt contributing to giving waste a second life.

 The recycling cost of LIBs cathodic materials can be further rationalized through the farreaching and simplistic utilization of present TMs in electrocatalytic applications [39,40].
 Not long ago, Wei et al. took an initiative to directly reuse nickel-manganese-cobalt oxides from spent LIBs for the fabrication of a bi-functional oxygen electrocatalyst which exhibited optimistic results after being applied in air batteries [41].
-By the same token, Pegoretti and coworkers formulated a study to recover cobalt as $Co(OH)2$ which was afterward utilized to produce high-temperature $LiCoO_2$ and then they evaluated its suitability for oxygen evolution reaction (OER) considering the presence of favorable $Co^{3+}/Co^{4+}$ redox couple [42].
+By the same token, Pegoretti and coworkers formulated a study to recover cobalt as $Co(OH)2$ which was afterward utilized to produce high-temperature $LiCoO_2$ and then they evaluated its suitability for oxygen evolution reaction (OER) considering the presence of favorable Co^{3+}/Co^{4+} redox couple [42].
 It is noteworthy that such a kind of structure could also be favorable for ORR if engineered properly [43,44].

-At the industrial level, pyro- and hydrometallurgical processes are already implemented and allow for partial recovery of most of the heavy metals but involve high energy consumption and high environmental footprint as they exploit high temperatures above $1000^{\circ}$ C and strong inorganic acids such as HNO3, HCl, and H2SO4 that can evolve pollutants such as NOx, SOx [45].
-For these reasons, in very recent years, new promising methods for the degradation and recycling of LiCoO2 from spent LIBs have appeared in the literature [45-50].
-The first option to be developed belong to the hydrometallurgical approach and involved the substitution of strong inorganic acids with organic acids such as citric, ossalic, malic in combination with reducing agents such as H2O2 and glucose that allow to fully degrade the LiCoO2 -type cathode and, at the same time, improve the sustainability of the process as these acids are biodegradable and do not lead to the formation of harmful gases [45-50].
-In the meanwhile, this method still requires a huge amount of water due to the poor solubility of Co, Ni, Mn in an aqueous solution.
-Based on this, more recently the solvometallurgical approach has been proposed exploiting the Deep Eutectic Solvents (DESs), which stimulate a great interest due to the high solubility of metals in these systems, high yields of recovery, low amounts of generating waste waters, and overall high sustainability [51-53].
-The choline chloride: citric acid 1:1 DES has been recently proposed as an effective leaching agent for the full degradation of $LiCoO_2$ (>99%), allowing for the recovery of >80% of cobalt [54].
+In very recent years, new promising methods for the degradation and recycling of LiCoO2 from spent LIBs have appeared in the literature[45-50].
+Among these methods the solvometallurgical model exploiting Deep Eutectic Solvents, DESs, are stimulating high interest due to the high solubility of metals in these systems, high yields of recovery, low amounts of generating waste waters, and overall high sustainability [51-53].
+The choline chloride: citric acid 1:1 DES has been recently proposed as an effective leaching agent for the full degradation of LiCoO2 (>99%), allowing for the recovery of > 80% of cobalt [54].
 Differently from this previous report, in the present study, we propose a new route for the final recovery of Co that has been performed to obtain cobalt as oxides, maintaining a carbonaceous fraction that can be beneficial for the final functional application.

-In this study, commercial LCO powder purchased from Sigma Aldrich (acronym Com LCO), LCO type cathode recovered "as it is" from a spent Li-Ion battery (Waste LCOd) and LCO recovered after the recycling process based on the leaching of the Waste LCOd using the choline chloride: citric acid 1:1 DES followed by thermal treatment at 350°C to degrade the DES and obtain Co as oxide supported on carbonaceous matrix, named as ChCl.Citric were all mixed on commercial carbon black (Ketjen Black 600), characterized chemically and morphologically and tested electrochemically as HER and ORR electrocatalysts in alkaline media using the rotating disk electrode (RDE) technique.
+In this study, commercial LCO powder purchased from Sigma Aldrich (acronym Com LCO), LCO recovered "as it is" from a spent Li-Ion battery (Waste LCO) and LCO recovered after the recycling process based on the leaching of the Waste LCO using the choline chloride: citric acid 1:1 DES followed by thermal treatment at 350°C to degrade the DES and obtain Co as oxide supported on carbonaceous matrix, named as ChCl.Citric were all mixed on commercial carbon black (Ketjen Black 600), characterized chemically and morphologically and tested electrochemically as HER and ORR electrocatalysts in alkaline media using the rotating disk electrode (RDE) technique.